thirumurthis/Learnings/seaweed-s3/README-blog.md

 ```

-To install the issuer and certificate request manfiest in seaweedfs namespace use below
+To install the issuer and certificate request manifest in seaweedfs namespace use below

 ```sh
 kubectl -n seaweedfs apply -f swfs-issuer.yaml